OliviaKRose/DevOps-Course-Starter/README.md

 ## Running the tests

-The tests can be run by running:
+The tests can be run by running (will need to have ran poetry install first):
 ```bash
 $ poetry run pytest
 ```